 Misconception 1: Lack of humidity is only a wintertime issue.

-It's true that the lack of daily warmth from the sun, along with dry radiator heat can cause your house plants to suffer in the winter However, central air conditioning in the summer can also be a cause for concern.
+Although it is true that the lack of daily warmth from the sun and dry radiator heat can cause your house plants to suffer in the winter, central air conditioning in the summer can also be a cause for concern.
 Central air conditioning tends to produce dry, cool air.
 In both cases, it is best that you keep your plants a safe distance away from any radiators or vents.

 Misconception 2: Misting your plants is enough to increase humidity.